 The Project Review Committee reviews projects according to the set of guidelines outlined below.
 Project sponsors will present on how their proposed development meets each guideline in a 20 minute presentation to our Committee.
-Projects with reduced car parking, high bicycle parking ratios, higher-than-required environmental standards and on-site inclusionary housing receive enhanced support.
-Each project will receive a report card and letter with our endorsement or specific recommendations for improvement.
+Projects with reduced car parking, high bicycle parking ratios, higher-than-required environmental standards and higher-than-required inclusionary housing receive enhanced support.
+Each project will receive a report card or letter with our endorsement or specific recommendations for improvement.

 Project Review Guidelines

-Housing should be an appropriate use of the site given the context of the adjacent properties and the surrounding neighborhood and should enhance neighborhood livability.
+Housing should be an appropriate use of the site given the context of the adjacent properties and the surrounding neighborhood, and should enhance neighborhood livability.

 The project should take full advantage of the maximum unit density and/or building envelope, allowable under the zoning rules.

-SFHAC expects the projects it endorses to include creative strategies to reduce the need for parking, such as ample bicycle storage, provision of space for car-share vehicles on-site or nearby, un-bundling parking cost from residential unit cost, and measures to incentivize transit use.
+SFHAC expects the projects it endorses to include creative strategies to reduce the need for parking, such as ample bicycle storage, provision of space for car-share vehicles on-site or nearby, unbundling parking cost from residential unit cost, and measures to incentivize transit use.
 Proximity to transit should result in less need for parking.

 In districts with an as-of-right maximum and discretionary approval up to an absolute maximum, SFHAC will support parking exceeding the as-of-right maximum only to the extent the Code criteria for doing so are clearly met.
-In districts where the minimum parking requirement is one parking space per residential unit (1:1), the SFHAC will not, except in extraordinary circumstances, support a project with parking in excess of that amount.
+In districts where the minimum parking requirement is one parking space per residential unit (1:1), SFHAC will not, except in extraordinary circumstances, support a project with parking in excess of that amount.

 If there are structures of significant historic or cultural merit on the site, their retention and/or incorporation into the project consistent with historic preservation standards is encouraged.
 If such structures are to be demolished, there should be compelling reasons for doing so.